weimeilin79/cupcakefanatic/README.md

 ![App structure Screenshot](img/cupcake-explained.png)

-- `index.js`: Serves as the main server file, setting up the Express server, defining routes
-    - submitting inventory updates _/submit_ and interacts with Kafka to produce messages whenever inventory data is submitted
-    - clearing inventory _/clean-inventory_
-    - serving the main app _/_
-    - input form _/input_
-- `mapview.js`: Handles the consuming from Redpanda, updating the inventory list(memorymap ), and then using Pusher to push these updates to the front end (optionally go to `cupcake` folder to push to websocket service ).
-It also locads the store IDs to their locations, ensuring that inventory updates can be accurately represented on a map.
+- `mapview.js`: Handles the consuming from Redpanda, updating the inventory list, and then using Pusher to push these updates to the front-end (optionally go to `cupcake` folder to push to websocket service ).
+Every browser client will have it's own clientID, so each will have it's own dedicated channel.
+It also loads the store IDs to their locations, ensuring that inventory updates can be accurately represented on a map.
 - `store_nyc.csv`: List of cupcake partner stores with geographical locations and names in NYC
 - `index.html`: Front end of the application, displaying the real-time map and inventory updates to users.
 - `input.html & input.js`: Form for submitting cupcake inventory updates.